haekyoung0810/haekyoung0810/README.md

 ### Hi there 👋

 Goot to see you!
-I'm hae kyoung KANG who is interested in front-end Developer from South Korea.
+I'm hae kyoung KANG who is interested in front-end Develop from South Korea.

 If you want to contact me, plz leave me a message! 💬💬💬